 We're currently testing the new setup, making small tweaks here and there.
 We're going to be comparing different size plenums, and the comparison video will be over on Patreon.
 We'll be comparing the current plenum to one that's 40% smaller, to see how the bike responds.
 A direct, back to back comparison.

 We did a back-to-back plenum size comparison with a large plenum and a smaller plenum.
-We also switched to a MAP sensor controlled ignition, which required about a dozen or so ignition tuning tweaks that is currently about 90% of the way there.
+We also switched to a MAP sensor controlled ignition, which required about a dozen or so ignition tuning tweaks.
 We have to be careful to not get too carried away with timing, but also not leave too much power on the table.
 The ignition map also needs to be conservative enough that it can be ran in the scorching heat of Arizona Summers and not cause any trouble.